carbon-design-system/design-system-website/src/content/your-product-on-ibm-cloud/catalog-entry/catalog-entry.md

 See [Catalog Governance](https://ibm.ent.box.com/notes/290560698464) document (WIP)

-## Search and Categorization

-Users will encounter your offering through a variety of funnels, including web search and both authenticated and unauthenticated visits to the Catalog.
-In the Catalog, they can use a combination of searching, browsing, and filtering tools to identify what they're looking for and start using it.
-It's important to configure your offering to show up in the right place so users discover it when it is relevant to them.

-### Categorization

-The catalog team will work with individual offering teams to determine which category their offerings belong in.

-### Filtering

-Tag your service with the appropriate required metadata, so users can narrow down their options and easily find your offering.

-- **Author:** Use the IBM tag If your service has been created by an IBM team or acquisition.
-Use the Third-Party tag if your service is the result of a business partnership and an external brand will be shown, even if the experience has been created by IBM.
-The community tag is only used for community buildpacks.
-- **Compliance:** Use the EU-Supported tag if your service meets the [criteria for EU-Supported Cloud](https://ibm.box.com/s/kdqtyq7rplwkpk31her53i14vg1lnt17).
-- **Plans:** Our IBM teams will work with you to determine if your service is a good candidate for our "Lite" plan.
-- **Release:** Only use the experimental or beta tag if your offering is going through the process of creating a new offering in the catalog.

-### Search tags (optional)

-Search tags allow you to add specific keywords to your offering so it will appear in Catalog search results.
-Do:
-Include keywords that you think your users will search for that pertain to your offering.
-Include alternate or previous names for your offering Include common misspellings
-Don't:
-Add words that are only slightly related to or not at all related to your offering

 ## Summary Card

 The summary card appears on the main Catalog page and contains a title, short description, icon, and metadata labels/tags.
 The summary card gives your users a quick overview of your offering and allows them to evaluate whether it meets their needs.